 Applicant must have been a resident of the state of Delaware for 3 or more consecutive years prior to the date of application.
 If [...]
 More

-The Illinois AMVETS Service Foundation supports a scholarship program each year that provides graduating Illinois high school students a scholarship for their continued education.
+The Ladies Auxiliary Memorial Scholarships supports a scholarship program each year that provides graduating Illinois high school students a scholarship for their continued education.
 This one-year scholarship varies in its amount on a yearly basis.
+Applicants must be an Illinois high school senior and a child or grandchild of a veteran of the United States of America who served after September [...]
+More

-Applicant must be an Illinois High School Senior who is the child of a deceased father or mother who was a Veteran of the United States of America who served after September 15, 1940, and was Honorably Discharged. [...]
+The Ladies Auxiliary Worchid Scholarship is for Illinois High School Seniors.
+Applicant must be a child of a deceased father or mother who was a veteran of the United States of America who served after 09/15/40 and was Honorably Discharged.
+They need not be KIA or have died as a result of service-connected disability.
+Must have taken the ACT or SAT.
+For more information, or to apply, please visit [...]
 More

 The Jim & Anna Hyonjoo Lint National Security Scholarships offers to help further the education and career development of scholars, especially in the areas of International Affairs, Counterintelligence and National Security.
 Workers in these fields and their children are encouraged to apply with the goal of improving national security and global understanding.
 The application requires a 600-800 [...]
 More